 Categories of intervention corresponding to the content of the priority axis based on a nomenclature adopted by the Commission, and indicative breakdown of Union support.

+Priority axis

-Priority axis PA 11 - Investing in T g in TEN-T Infrastructure Fund Category of region Code € amount CF 033.
-TEN-T reconstructed or improved road 52,306,749.00 CF 039.
-Seaports (TEN-T) 32,402,989.00
+Fund Category of region Code € amount

+CF 033.
+TEN-T reconstructed or improved road 52,306,749.00

+CF 039.
+Seaports (TEN-T) 8,402,989.00